 The Rise Of Fully Autonomous AI Drones

-, 476 Views
+, 607 Views

-For better understanding, let’s assume that the aerospace industry implemented five distinctive levels of autonomy for drones.
+For a better understanding, let’s assume that the aerospace industry implemented five distinctive levels of autonomy for drones.
 These may be defined as;

 • Level 0: no autonomy